bbauska/JS-Notes4Pros/README.md

 }
 Now notice that this will work for multiple arguments but won't be of much use in object-oriented methods I think, you may need an extra object for dependencies.
-Also, func.apply(null, args) can be replaced with func(.args) since array destructuring will send them separately instead of as an array form.
+Also, func.apply(null, args) can be replaced with func(...args) since array destructuring will send them separately instead of as an array form.
 Also, just for reference, passing an array as an argument to func won't work unless you use Function.prototype.apply as I did.
 To use the above method you just: const newFunction = memoize(oldFunction);